DbalionisLoader/coders-portfolio/posts/portfolio/unfkarate.md

 link: \unfkarate
 date: 2023-08-20
 tech:
-- Eleventy,
+- Eleventy
-- Bootstrap,
+- Bootstrap
-- JavaScript,
+- JavaScript
-- HTML,
+- HTML
-- CSS,
+- CSS
-- Figma.
+- Figma
 ---
 The University of Liverpool Karate Club Website serves as a central hub for both new and existing members, providing essential session and event information while also enhance the club's visibility to potential sponsors.